MoFEM/mofem-cephas/media/paper.md

   approach simplifies code writing, testing and validation, making the code more resilient to bugs.

-  Furthermore, `MoFEM` core library provides functionality for developing *user modules* (see Fig. \ref{fig:design}) where applications for particular problems can be implemented.
+  Furthermore, `MoFEM`'s core library provides functionality for developing *user modules* (see Fig. \ref{fig:design}) where applications for particular problems can be implemented.
 This toolkit-like structure allows for independent development of modules with different repositories, owners and